apptainer/apptainer-userdocs/gpu.rst

    container.
 Constraints can be set on ``cuda``, ``driver``, ``arch``, and ``brand`` values.
 Docker/OCI images may set these variables inside the container, to indicate runtime requirements.
-However, these container variables are not yet interpreted by {Singularity}.
+However, these container variables are not yet interpreted by {Project}.

 -  ``NVIDIA_DISABLE_REQUIRE`` will disable the enforcement of any ``NVIDIA_REQUIRE_*`` requirements that are set.